 Taxes and Other Expenses

 Depending on the value of your home, which will go up or down depending on the neighborhood, you will pay a coinciding property tax.

 According to NOLO, "In Colorado, the taxable value of a home is 7.96% of its 'actual value' – basically, what the home would sell for on the open market.
 The 7.96% figure (also known as the assessment ratio) may change from time to time.
 The taxing authorities multiply the taxable value of your home by the tax rate to arrive at the tax you’ll owe.
 Let’s say the taxable value of your home is $300,000 and the tax rate is $100 for every $1,000 of taxable value.
 Your property tax for the year will be $3,000 (30 x $100 = $3,000)."

 - Homeowner association fees

 - Development or condo regulations that may cost you money

-- Gas money it will take if your commute to work or other frequently visited places increases
+- Travel and gas costs to get to work or other frequently visited places increases

 Ask Your Usaj Realty Broker About Any Impending Changes